A Coaching Power Tool created by Dhruva Sen

 (Executive Coach, INDIA)

-All of us struggle to maintain alignment with our core values, ethics and principles.
-Despite all our stated beliefs, we face opposition and restraining forces and these sometimes makes us do things that are contrary to our missions and intentions.
-There are deeply embedded habits and changing them requires a high degree of self awareness and regular feedback to our performance.
-Feedback helps us to overcome the pulls of the past-habits formed etc. These pulls also create a delusion of our own selves which feedback helps to overcome.
+All of us struggle to maintain alignment with our core values, ethics, and principles.
+Despite all our stated beliefs, we face opposition and restraining forces and these sometimes make us do things that are contrary to our missions and intentions.
+There are deeply embedded habits and changing them requires a high degree of self-awareness and regular feedback to our performance.
+Feedback helps us to overcome the pulls of the past-habits formed etc. These pulls also create a delusion of our selves which feedback helps to overcome.

-In the corporate context, the two most common methodologies adopted for eliciting and sharing feedback are the 360 degree feedback system and assessment/development centre.
+In the corporate context, the two most common methodologies adopted for eliciting and sharing feedback are the 360-degree feedback system and assessment/development center.

-Both the systems focuses on behaviours demonstrated around defined competencies (which provides the relevance) and the behaviour indicators, which defines the behaviours wrt a specific competency.
-The other part which is common is that both are multi-raters and use multiple sources of data(tools/role set touch points).
+Both the systems focus on behaviors demonstrated around defined competencies (which provides the relevance) and the behavior indicators, which defines the behaviors wrt a specific competency.
+The other common part is that both are multi-raters and use multiple sources of data(tools/role set touchpoints).
 This increases their objectivity.
-Both the methods assess the extent of demonstration of competency on a scale of rating where the extremities are defined as not demonstrated to extremely well demonstrated.
+Both the methods assess the extent of demonstration of competency on a scale of the rating where the extremities are defined as not demonstrated to extremely well demonstrated.

 Once the data is obtained, the feedback process sets in.
 The service of a trained external consultant is sought as the employee would then be more forthcoming in his interaction.
-Feedback follows a structured methodology and the objective is to facilitate development of the individual around the behaviours specific to a Competency.
-The behaviours in 360 degree are per se work contextual while for assessment/development centre it is around the behaviours observed by trained assessors through the activities chosen.
+Feedback follows a structured methodology and the objective is to facilitate the development of the individual around the behaviors specific to a Competency.
+The behaviors in 360 degrees are per se work contextually while for assessment/development center it is around the behaviors observed by trained assessors through the activities chosen.
 (Assumption is that the activities chosen would mirror the work context and makes it knowledge agnostic).

 The feedback process while primarily focussing on the blind spots also touches upon the facade arena.
-Data for blind spots is obtained from observations of various stakeholders(360 degree) in work context and observational data of assessors (assessment/development centre) and for the facade area it is normally from the Psychometric tool.
+Data for blind spots is obtained from observations of various stakeholders(360 degrees) in the work context and observational data of assessors (assessment/development center) and for the facade area, it is normally from the Psychometric tool.

 An interesting insight from this process is that a bye product of feedback is that the magnitude of the arenas alter-Open arena increases in size while the rest decrease.
 Development initiatives become more meaningful and as Marshall Goldsmith calls it “the road to Damascus” moments or aha moments create the shifts.
-These are invaluable and rare moments which make us aware of deep rooted beliefs and blocks.
+These are invaluable and rare moments that make us aware of deep-rooted beliefs and blocks.

 Types of feedback